Edinburgh: Other sports

-The Scottish cricket team, which represents Scotland internationally, play their home matches at the Grange cricket club.
+The Scottish cricket team, which represents Scotland internationally, plays its home matches at the Grange cricket club.
 The Edinburgh Capitals are the latest of a succession of ice hockey clubs in the Scottish capital.
-Previously Edinburgh was represented by the Murrayfield Racers (2018), the original Murrayfield Racers (who folded in 1996) and the Edinburgh Racers.
-The club play their home games at the Murrayfield Ice Rink and have competed in the eleven-team professional Scottish National League (SNL) since the 2018–19 season.
+Previously, Edinburgh was represented by the Murrayfield Racers (2018), the original Murrayfield Racers (who folded in 1996), and the Edinburgh Racers.
+The club plays their home games at the Murrayfield Ice Rink and have competed in the eleven-team professional Scottish National League (SNL) since the 2018–19 season.

-Next door to Murrayfield Ice Rink is a 7-sheeter dedicated curling facility where curling is played from October to March each season.

-Caledonia Pride are the only women's professional basketball team in Scotland.
-Established in 2016, the team compete in the UK wide Women's British Basketball League and play their home matches at the Oriam National Performance Centre.
+Caledonia Pride is the only women's professional basketball team in Scotland.
+Established in 2016, the team competes in the UK-wide Women's British Basketball League and plays their home matches at the Oriam National Performance Centre.
 Edinburgh also has several men's basketball teams within the Scottish National League.
-Boroughmuir Blaze, City of Edinburgh Kings and Edinburgh Lions all compete in Division 1 of the National League, and Pleasance B.C. compete in Division 2.

-The Edinburgh Diamond Devils is a baseball club which won its first Scottish Championship in 1991 as the "Reivers."
+Boroughmuir Blaze, City of Edinburgh Kings, and Edinburgh Lions all compete in Division 1 of the National League, and Pleasance B.C. compete in Division 2.
+The Edinburgh Diamond Devils is a baseball club that won its first Scottish Championship in 1991 as the "Reivers".
 1992 saw the team repeat the achievement, becoming the first team to do so in league history.
 The same year saw the start of their first youth team, the Blue Jays.
 The club adopted its present name in 1999.

 Edinburgh has also hosted national and international sports events including the World Student Games, the 1970 British Commonwealth Games, the 1986 Commonwealth Games and the inaugural 2000 Commonwealth Youth Games.
 For the 1970 Games the city built Olympic standard venues and facilities including Meadowbank Stadium and the Royal Commonwealth Pool.
-The Pool underwent refurbishment in 2012 and hosted the Diving competition in the 2014 Commonwealth Games which were held in Glasgow.
+The Pool underwent refurbishment in 2012 and hosted the Diving competition in the 2014 Commonwealth Games, which were held in Glasgow.